NHACP-IF/NHACP-specification/nhacp-specification.md

 Update data stored in the network adapter.
 If possible, the underlying storage (file/URL) should be updated as well.

-N.B.
-The maximum payload length that can be sent to the server is the maximum message length (32767) _minus_ the size of the STORAGE-PUT request message (8) (32767 - 8 -> 32759 bytes).
-Servers SHOULD return an error for STORAGE-PUT requests whose length field exceeds this value.
+The maximum payload langth for a STORAGE-PUT is 8192 bytes.
+Network adapters MUST return an error for STORAGE-PUT requests whose length field exceeds this value.

 | Name   | Type | Notes                            |
 |--------|------|----------------------------------|